dropcreations/Manzana-Apple-Music-Tagger/README.md

 Get help using `-h` or `--help` command

 ```
-usage: manzana.py [-h] [-sp {2,3}] [-an] [-cn] [-ln] [-p PATH] url
+usage: manzana.py [-h] [-sc {2,3}] [-an] [-oc] [-cn] [-ln] [-p PATH] url

-Manzana: Apple Music albums, songs, music-videos tagger
+Manzana: Apple Music Tagger

 positional arguments:
-  url                               URL from Apple Music for a album, song or music-video
+  url                               Apple Music URL

 optional arguments:
-  -h, --help                        Show this help message and exit
+  -h, --help                        show this help message and exit
-  -sp {2,3}, --sync-points {2,3}    Miliseconds point count in synced lyrics
+  -sc {2,3}, --sync {2,3}           Timecode's ms point count in synced lyrics
   -an, --animated                   Download the animated artwork if available
+  -oc, --original                   Save original artwork as external cover
   -cn, --no-cache                   Don't look for cache
-  -ln, --no-sync-lrc                Don't save synced lyrics as a '.lrc'
+  -ln, --no-lrc                     Don't save synced lyrics as a .lrc file
   -p PATH, --path PATH              Folder or file path for media
 ```

 ### __# for subscribed users__

-Get your Apple Music cookies from web browser and paste it in `./config/cookies` folder.
+Get your Apple Music cookies from web browser and paste it in `./cookies` folder.
 Doesn't matter if cookies in `.txt` or `.json` format, both are accepted.
 You need to add cookies to get `lyricist` and `lyrics` and also to save `time-synced-lyrics` as a `.lrc` file.

 When saving time synced lyrics, timestamps are in `00:00.000` format.
-If you want to get it in `00:00.00` format set `--sync-points` as `2` as below
+If you want to get it in `00:00.00` format set `--sync` as `2` as below

 ```
-python manzana.py --sync-points 2 [album or song url]
+python manzana.py --sync 2 [album or song url]
 ```

 If you don't want to use the previous cache, use `--no-cache` argument.